 - Go digital: paper-based reports are of the past.
 Put your hands on an online dashboard tool that will let you consolidate your data in one central place, quickly and smoothly build interactive reports with always up-to-date information.

-With all of these management reporting best practices, you can now make online reports that will help your company’s leaders to make effective, data driven decisions.
+With all of these reporting best practices, you can now make online reports that will help your company’s leaders to make effective, data-driven decisions

-In a nutshell, you can follow the management reporting examples by picking a small number of relevant KPIs to display and telling a clear story with your data.
-Combine this with the help of an online data analysis tool that will let you work on the evolution of your data in real-time and enable you to create efficient dashboards, and you can bring your business above the competition!
+In a nutshell, you should follow the management reporting examples by hand-picking a small number of relevant KPIs to display and telling a clear story with your data.
+Combine this with the help of an online data analysis tool that will empower you to work on the evolution of your data in real-time while enabling you to create efficient dashboards, and you will drive your business above the competition.